 “I personally think that probiotics may be very helpful in the future as a way of dealing with constipation and other health problems,” he says.
 He agrees with the study’s conclusion: What’s needed is a large, multicenter trial, with standardized outcomes to determine which probiotic species and strain is most effective, how much to take, and for how long.

 Until that happens, experimenting on your own is probably a safe bet.
 Probiotics don’t seem to have any side effects and are generally considered safe.
 But keep in mind that dietary supplements like probiotics aren’t tested by the FDA like medications are.
 You may want to consult with a practitioner, like a registered dietitian, who is familiar with probiotics.
-And let your doctor know that you are using probiotics, or doing other things that may affect your health.
+And let your doctor know that you are using probiotics for constipation, or doing other things that may affect your health.